 You must meet one of the following by December 31st of the assessment year:

-You must own and occupy (for 9 months or more) the home in Washington State for which the exemption is claimed in total (fee owner), as a life estate (including a lease for life), or by contract purchase by December 31 of the assessment year.
+You must own the home in Washington State for which the exemption is claimed in total (fee owner), as a life estate (including a lease for life), or by contract purchase by December 31 of the assessment year.
 You must also reside in your home for at least 6 months in 2016, 2017, and 2018 in order to qualify for an exemption on your 2017, 2018, and 2019 taxes and must reside in your home for at least 9 months in 2019 in order to qualify for an exemption on your 2020 taxes.

 A home owned jointly by a married couple, a registered domestic partnership or by co-tenants is considered owned by each spouse, domestic partner, or co-tenant.
 Only one person must meet the age or disability requirements.
 A co-tenant is a person who resides with the claimant and has ownership interest in the residence.
 Income information for the co-tenant must be provided.